wb2osz/direwolf/doc/README.md

 Click on the document name to view in your web browser or the link following to download the PDF file.

+## Slide Show ##

+Brief summary of packet radio / APRS history and the capbilities of Dire Wolf.

+[Power Point presentation](https://github.com/wb2osz/direwolf-presentation)  -- Why not give a talk at a local club meeting?

 ## Essential Reading ##

 - [**User Guide**](User-Guide.pdf)  [ [*download*](../../../raw/master/doc/User-Guide.pdf) ]